The notorious hacker group Desorden announced today that they breached the popular luxury hotel chain ‘Centara’ servers.

 Desorden alleges that they notified Centara and pointed out they still have full access to Centara data.
 They again hacked into the five affected servers.

 Desorden comments that they started negotiations with Centara on 16 October regarding a possible ransom payment.

 Desorden further disputes the claims that the breach impacted only a limited section of the Centara network.

-The hackers allege that they have “basically brought down their entire backend,” which consists of 5 servers, and that over the course of 10 days, they managed to steal over 400 GB of very sensitive data.
+The hackers allege that they have “basically brought down their entire backend,” which consists of 5 servers, and that over 10 days, they managed to steal over 400 GB of very sensitive data.

 Desorden alleges that this data includes the personal information of several million hotel guests.